Family Favorite Shrimp and Macaroni Salad (Video)

 - 1 cup (dry) macaroni or whole wheat macaroni

-- 2 cups thawed frozen precooked shrimp, cut in 1/2″ pieces (save some of the juice)
+- 2 cups thawed frozen precooked shrimp, cut in 1/2″ pieces (save the juice when you drain the thawed shrimp)

 - 1 cup diced celery

 - salt and pepper to taste

 - 1 T reduced shrimp “juice” (Liquid saved when draining shrimp which has been boiled to concentrate the flavor)

 - Thaw shrimp overnight in refrigerator, keeping it in the bag so you can catch the “juice” when you open it.
 (In a pinch you can also thaw it inside the bag in a bowl of barely warm water.)

 - Drain shrimp well, reserving the liquid that accumulates in bag.
 (I dry shrimp with a paper towel if they’re quite wet.)